podium/vigil/README.md

-####
+> [!WARNING - End-of-Life - 2024-12-20]
-This project is not unsupported and we will not contribute as we don t use it or depend on it at Podium and do not have the resources to maintain it.
+> This project is not unsupported and we will not contribute as we don t use it or depend on it at Podium and do not have the resources to maintain it.
+>

-Feel free to fork it.
+> Feel free to fork it.
 IF someone want the ownership of the package, please contact package owner https://hex.pm/users/kingsfoil

 ####

 # Vigil